rsify/cactus/README.md

 Registers callbacks to special events emitted by the server, provided that you ask it nicely. `type` depends on the *type* of events you want to register, so `type` is:

 - messages
-	- `private-messages` - listen to all private messages sent to the bot, this also includes your own messages that you send to others, so be sure to put a check in place for that.
+	- `private-message` - listen to all private messages sent to the bot, this also includes your own messages that you send to others, so be sure to put a check in place for that.
-	- `channel-messages` - **requires `id`** - get messages in the channel referred to by the `id`
+	- `channel-message` - **requires `id`** - get messages in the channel referred to by the `id`
-	- `server-messages` - all messages in the global server channel
+	- `server-message` - all messages in the global server channel
 - `client-moved` - **requires `id`** - fires whenether a user switches to, or gets moved into a channel.
 - `client-joined` - listen to clients joining the server, or more specifically your bot's **view,** if you have weird permissions for the SQ on your server.
 - `client-left` - same as above, but with leaving.